Dwayne-B/mywebsite/src/notes.md

   - compress & resize Images
     --> move imgs to figma and resize --> convert back to webp --> compress --> add back into public folder.
-  - add a skills sections called technology toolbox
   - add a vue project
   - add an angular project
-  - add a modal onclick for learn more button on projects
   - add google analytics??
 # AFTER TODO:
 [] APPLY APPLY APPLY APPLY APPLY APPLY!